The two out of three property in ind-categories and a convenient model category of spaces: Quasi model categories

 \begin{proof} \begin{enumerate} \item Let $X\to Y$ be a weak equivalence in $\cC$.
 By considering the following diagram

-and the definition of a right model category (see Definition \ref{d:left_right_rel} 1), it follows that $R(X)\to R(Y)$ is a weak equivalence. \item Let $X\to Y$ be a map in $\cC$ such that $Q(X)\to Q(Y)$ is a weak equivalence.
+and the definition of a quasi model category, it follows that $R(X)\to R(Y)$ is a weak equivalence. \item Let $X\to Y$ be a map in $\cC$ such that $Q(X)\to Q(Y)$ is a weak equivalence.
 By considering the following diagram

-and the definition of a right model category (see Definition \ref{d:left_right_rel} 1), it follows that $X\to Y$ is a weak equivalence.
+and the definition of a quasi model category, it follows that $X\to Y$ is a weak equivalence.

-\end{enumerate} \end{proof} Proposition \ref{p:simplicial_right} has the following interesting corollary: \begin{prop} Let $\cC$ be a simplicial right model category.
-Then $\cC$ is an actual model category iff there exists a fibrant replacement functor that reflects weak equivalences and a cofibrant replacement functor that preserves weak equivalences such that either one of the following holds: \begin{enumerate} \item This fibrant replacement functor preserves cofibrant objects. \item This cofibrant replacement functor preserves fibrant objects. \end{enumerate} \end{prop}
+\end{enumerate} \end{proof} Proposition \ref{p:simplicial_right} has the following interesting corollary: \begin{prop} Let $\cC$ be a simplicial quasi model category.
+Then $\cC$ is a model category iff there exists a fibrant replacement functor that reflects weak equivalences and a cofibrant replacement functor that preserves weak equivalences such that either one of the following holds: \begin{enumerate} \item This fibrant replacement functor preserves cofibrant objects. \item This cofibrant replacement functor preserves fibrant objects. \end{enumerate} \end{prop}

 \begin{proof} Clearly, if $\cC$ is an actual model category, then there exist such cofibrant and fibrant replacement functors in $\cC$.
 Simply choose the functors obtained by any functorial factorization in the model category $\cC$.